In the blood.

 See, I have been drinking coffee since I was a baby.
 As the stories goes, my parents found I was lactose intolerant, but could keep down milk with coffee in it, hence, I drank coffee in the bottle, I have periods of drinking more or less coffee, but I can’t think of any time in my life where I have gone more than a week (closer to day) without at least one.

 Consistency, consistency, consistency.

-However, I have also become more and more particular about the coffee I drink.2 While I haven’t gone to the extent (and cost) of a home espresso machine, most weekend mornings starts with a French press, with the amount of coffee and water being measured in grams (34 of grams to 500ml of water is the current preference) and after one or three of those, the stovetop is normally brought out around three for another shot.
+However, I have also become more and more particular about the coffee I drink. ((that is unless I haven’t had one by about midday, then anything will do.))
+While I haven’t gone to the extent (and cost) of a home espresso machine, most weekend mornings starts with a French press, with the amount of coffee and water being measured in grams (34 of grams to 500ml of water is the current preference) and after one or three of those, the stovetop is normally brought out around three for another shot.
 During the week, bullet coffee is breakfast, and I am seriously considering getting something for the office, where the machine there, just isn’t up to par.

 To be fair, I am not at the point of some of the pour-over folk.

 However, I do believe in consistency, though don’t necessarily have the inclination to spend that much time making a cup of coffee.